How to get a background check?

 Seminole, FL 33775-9133

-All regular inmate postal mail (postcards, letters, greeting cards, etc.) will be scanned into the system and available to the inmates to view their postal mail via the kiosks.
+• All regular inmate postal mail (postcards, letters, greeting cards, etc.) will be scanned into the system and available to the inmates to view via tablets or wall kiosks depending on their housing unit.

-Legal mail, court documents, bank statements, and publications will continue to be sent to the facility directly at P.O.
-Box 10535 Lubbock, TX 79408.
+Legal mail, court documents, bank statements, and publications will continue to be sent to the facility directly at:

 *The envelope must have a return address.